sindresorhus/clean-stack/readme.md

 Type: `string?`

 Remove the given base path from stack trace file paths, effectively turning absolute paths into relative ones.
+It will also transform absolute file URLs into relative paths.

-Example with `'/Users/sindresorhus/dev/clean-stack/'` as `basePath`:
+Example with `'/Users/sindresorhus/dev/clean-stack'` as `basePath`:

 `/Users/sindresorhus/dev/clean-stack/unicorn.js:2:15` → `unicorn.js:2:15`